 After that, the hiberfil.sys file will disappear from its original place.
 However, if you want to keep hibernate but hope it to be smaller, try this way: run Command Prompt as administrator, type powercfg-h-size 50% (can be any percentage), and type exit to quit.

 In general, our computer stores files, programs, and other data we’re using in our RAM, because it’s much faster to read from RAM than from hard drive.
 However, after all RAM is used up, Windows moves some of data from RAM back to hard drive and place them into page file.
 The size of page file is changeable, which depends on programs you are running and maximum size you set for page file.
 It is very necessary to enable page file if your RAM is not enough, because this can stop system crash or program failure from happening when RAM is used up.

+Follow this path: This PC -> Properties -> Advanced system settings.
 Then, choose “Settings…” of Performance under “Advanced” tab.

 Next, tap on “Change…” button under “Advanced” tab.